A Smoothed P-Value Test When There is a Nuisance Parameter under the Alternative: Asymptotic Theory

-\begin{remark} \normalfont Condition $($a$)$ is broadly applicable, while continuity of the distribution of $\mathcal{T}(\lambda )$ and $($b$)$ ensure $p_{n}(\lambda )$ has asymptotically a uniform limit distribution under $H_{0}$.
+\begin{remark} \normalfont$(a)$ is broadly applicable (see Section \ref{sec:examples}).
+Continuity of the distribution of $\mathcal{T}(\lambda )$ and $(b)$ ensure $ p_{n}(\lambda )$ has asymptotically a uniform limit distribution under $H_{0} $.
 This is mild since often $\mathcal{T}_{n}(\lambda )$ is a continuous transformation of a standardized sample analogue to a population moment.
-In a great variety of settings for stationary processes, for example, a standardized sample moment has a Gaussian or stable distribution limit, or converges to a function of a Gaussian or stable process.
-See \cite{GineZinn84} and \cite{Pollard1984} for weak convergence to stochastic processes, exemplified with Gaussian functional asymptotics, and see \cite{Bartkiewicz10} for weak convergence to a Stable process for a (possibly dependent) heavy tailed process.
-Condition $ ($b$)$ is required when $p_{n}(\lambda )$ is not computed as the asymptotic p-value $\bar{F}_{0}(\mathcal{T}_{n}(\lambda ))$, for example when a simulation or bootstrap method is used.
-If ($b$) does not or is not known to hold for reasons discussed in Section \ref{sec:intro}, then we implicitly assume a critical value $\hat{c}_{1-\alpha ,n}(\lambda )$ exists such\ that $ \sup_{\lambda \in \Lambda }|P(\mathcal{T}_{n}(\lambda )$ $>$ $\hat{c} _{1-\alpha ,n}(\lambda )|H_{0})$ $-$ $\alpha |$ $\rightarrow $ $0$, in which case the Test Statistic Occupation Time is used.
-We work only under (b) for brevity. \end{remark}
+In a great variety of settings a standardized sample moment has a Gaussian or stable distribution limit, or converges to a function of a Gaussian or stable law.
+See \cite{GineZinn84} and \cite{Pollard1984} for weak convergence to stochastic processes, exemplified with Gaussian functional asymptotics, and see \cite{Bartkiewicz10} for weak convergence to a Stable process for a (possibly dependent) heavy tailed process. \end{remark}

+\begin{remark} \normalfont$(b)$ is required when $p_{n}(\lambda )$ is not computed as the asymptotic p-value $\bar{F}_{0}(\mathcal{T}_{n}(\lambda ))$, for example when a simulation or bootstrap method is used because $\bar{F}_{0}$\ is unknown or a better small sample approximation is desired.
+Thus, in order to obtain lower level conditions we need to know how $p_{n}(\lambda )$ was computed.
+In Section \ref{sec:func_form_weak}, for example, we use Hill's ( \citeyear{Hill2021_weak}) weak identification robust bootstrap method for p-value computation; and in Section \ref{sec:garch} we use Andrews' ( \citeyear{Andrews2001}) simulation method for p-value computation for a GARCH test. \end{remark}